-Internal Revenue Code 125 allows an employer to implement an employee benefit plan which allows employees to select the benefit programs they prefer.
+Internal Revenue Code 125 allows an employer to implement an employee benefit plan which allows employees to select the benefit programs they prefer before taxes are calculated.

-The plan offers two or more options and the employee chooses the option most appropriate for him or her.
+The plan offers the employee selections of insurance options (both health and life), health savings accounts, retirement plans, flexible spending accounts and other options the employee may choose from.
 Because of the "menu" of benefits available, the plan is referred to as a "Cafeteria Plan".

-Cafeteria Plans, along with 401(k)'s, are among the most popular employee benefit plans of the past decade.
+Cafeteria Plans, along with 401(k)'s, are among the most popular employee benefit plans of the past few decades.
 The tax benefits to the employer and employees far exceed the minimal required government reporting.

 In general, the IRS allows the following benefits to be present in a Section 125 plan: